RodrigoSarmento/ros_autonomous_robot/applications/README.md

 goal.cpp will send a goal to turtlebot moves to a x,y position

-- Keyboard Input
+- marker_goal

-Keyboard_input.cpp save all markers id and positions that were saw in any frame when mapping, and in localization sends a goal to move to a marker id.
+marker_goal.cpp save all markers id and positions that were saw in any frame when mapping(marker_finder_saver), and while localizating itself(autonomous_robot) sends a goal to move to a marker id.